bfridkis/Random-Number-Heap-Sort-MASM/README.md

 NOTE *Output is ordered by column.

 Instructions:
+1. Locate a folder named "bin" in root directory.
+If no "bin" folder exists, create one.
-1. Copy all files to a specified directory.
+2. Copy all files to a directory (folder) of your choice located within the bin folder.
-2. Launch "Project.sln".
+3. Launch "Project.sln".
 (Requires Microsoft Visual Studio.)
-3. Using the "Debug" menu, select "Start Without Debugging" (ctrl + F5).
+4. Using the "Debug" menu, select "Start Without Debugging" (ctrl + F5).
-4. If presented a window with the message "This project is out of date", click "Yes" for "Would you like to build it?".
+5. If presented a window with the message "This project is out of date", click "Yes" for "Would you like to build it?".

 If Build Error: